 The goal is for your domain name to be passed along easily, by you and by others.
 This is more likely to happen if people don’t have to stop and think about how to say or spell it.

-Selecting a name for a domain, with a rather complicated and out of the blue approach may sound appealing and unique at first, but in the long run it will definitely not prove beneficial for an online website.
-People tend to remember easy names that they can recognize, remember and recall at will.
-Therefore, go easy while choosing a name for domain, as complicated names are not appreciated by the user.
+Selecting a name for a domain with a rather complicated and out of the blue approach may sound appealing and unique at first, but in the long run, it will definitely not prove beneficial for an online website.
+People tend to remember easy names that they can recognize, remember, and recall at will.
+Therefore, go easy while choosing a name for your domain, as complicated names are not appreciated by the user.

 Please Visit also: The Difference Between Web Hosting And Domain Name

-Some domain names can easily be remembered in comparison with others for no: of reasons like:
+Some domain names can easily be remembered in comparison with others for a number of reasons, like:

 People can easily remember single word phrases.
-For example, montanalaw.com much better than using greatermontanalawprofessionals.com.
+For example, using montanalaw.com is much better than using greatermontanalawprofessionals.com.

 A name that can easily communicate:

-You have to wake up your readers by using names that can easily communicate like kickstarter.com, which is not only memorable, but also communicates what this site is actually about.
-Similarly, YourPreciousFurs.com can be a perfect name for a business of dog grooming because it sticks to the mind of people and at the same time is also a bit funny.
+You have to wake up your readers by using names that can easily communicate, like kickstarter.com, which is not only memorable, but also communicates what this site is actually about.
+Similarly, YourPreciousFurs.com could be a perfect name for a business that does dog grooming because it sticks in the minds of people and, at the same time, it is also a bit funny.

 In a way, it should be (optimized) for humans:

-Phrases that we commonly use such as the sandal shop can be turned into a domain “thesandalshop.com” rather than using theshopsandal.com.
+Phrases that we commonly use, such as the sandal shop, can be turned into a domain “thesandalshop.com” rather than using theshopsandal.com.
 Let me give you another example.
-You need to prefer freeinsurancequotes.com over insurancequotesfree.com or insurancefreequotes.com because people normally say “I wanna get free insurance quotes”
+You need to prefer freeinsurancequotes.com over insurancequotesfree.com or insurancefreequotes.com because people normally say “I want to get free insurance quotes”

-Similarly, make sure that Google doesn’t mistake your chosen domain name for a typo as it can hurt your site.
-Many people still type company names in Google to find the sites; if your domain name is a typo, they will not even see it as Google will show them different search results, with a word that it considers correct.
+Similarly, make sure that Google doesn’t mistake your chosen domain name for a typo as it could hurt your site.
+Many people still type company names into Google to find the sites.
+If your domain name is a typo, they will not even see it as Google will show them different search results with a word that it considers correct.

-Before you hit the “register” button and pay a registration fee, make sure your chosen domain name does not belong to another company.
+Before you hit the “register” button and pay the registration fee, make sure your chosen domain name does not belong to another company.
 Even if your choice is quite innocent, you may be in trouble.
-Starting a website about e-commerce under “eBayHelp.com” is not the best idea unless you like getting emails from corporate lawyers.
+Starting a website about e-commerce under “eBayHelp.com” is not the best idea, unless you like getting emails from corporate lawyers.

 Is the domain name brand-able?
-A catchy domain can be much easier to remember for your customers and hence word-of-mouth may spread faster.
-Since exact-match domains lost their value in the eyes of Google, you are free to experiment with the domain name.
+A catchy domain can be much easier to remember for your customers, and hence, word-of-mouth may spread faster.
+Since exact-match domains have lost their value in the eyes of Google, you are free to experiment with the domain name.
 Likewise, you may want to put your main keyword in the name, but make sure you think about your SEO strategy before you do that.

 Before you register domain names, one of the most obvious things to start with is checking the spelling and potential domain associations.
 You should pay special attention to spelling in two cases – when the domain of your choice seems too good to be true and when certain words in your domain are spelled differently depending on the version of English you are using.
 In the latter case, you should make sure that it fits your target audience.

-This is important especially if you are targeting the international audience.
+This is important, especially if you are targeting an international audience.
 Some words may have different meanings in various languages.
 It’s not a big deal if the foreign meaning is not misleading, but some names may hurt your brand and sabotage your marketing efforts.

 This goes together with the above point.
-When thinking of a domain, it’s good to check at least the Domain Authority (DA), PageRank (PR), Backlinks (BL).
-If you want to learn even more about the domain, you can also check Citation Flow and Trust Flow using Domain Majestic Tool – this metric will show you the quality of links and their power as not all the links are equal, and some are more valuable than other.
+When thinking of a domain, it’s good to check at least the Domain Authority (DA), PageRank (PR), and Backlinks (BL).
+If you want to learn even more about the domain, you can also check Citation Flow and Trust Flow using the Domain Majestic Tool.
+This metric will show you the quality of links and their power, as not all the links are equal, and some are more valuable than others.

 When picking your domain, check other social media sites to make sure it’s available on those sites too.
 If you use the same name on your blog and on Twitter, Facebook, etc., it solidifies your brand and makes it more memorable.
 Kikolani alerted me to this cool tool that helps you do just that: knowem?

 Apart from all the metrics and backlinks, age may play a significant role.
-First of all, if one person or company has owned the domain for x consecutive years, there’s a chance it has a quality backlink profile and some reputation.
+Firstly, if one person or company has owned the domain for x consecutive years, there’s a chance it has a quality backlink profile and some reputation.
 If the domain has changed its owner frequently, there’s a chance it’s been used by spammers, who left the domain with low-quality backlinks or even blacklisted.
-Check the domain first registration date and expiration date before making a purchase.
+Check the domain’s first registration date and expiration date before making a purchase.

 You never know how your business might expand, so avoid names that box you in.
 For example, FlyFishingLures.com is nice, but what happens if you want to sell fishing poles down the line too (ha! punny)?
 You get the picture.

 Be creative.
 It’s very possible (and perhaps probable) that you’ll come up with the perfect domain… only to find it’s already taken when you try to register it.
 Get creative.
 Don’t be afraid to go back to the drawing board.
 Try looking up similar words in the thesaurus.
 Ask others for ideas.
-Mix words up or around.
+Mix words up or around them.
 Use a tagline, a nickname or a phrase you say all the time.